“Do the best you can until you know better. Then when you know better, do better.”

 – Maya Angelou

 I’m Veronica – a Holistic Nutritionist, aspiring Childbirth Educator, and overall student of life.
-I’m also a wife to my high-school sweetheart, Steven, and mama to the most remarkable 4-year-old daughter there ever was.
+I’m also a wife to my high-school sweetheart, Steven, and mama to the most remarkable daughter there ever was.

-Nearly 10 years ago, I hit rock bottom – hard.
+Over 10 years ago, I hit rock bottom – hard.
 I was suffering with anxiety, panic attacks, IBS, and more.
 Through the desperation brought on by my health struggles, I learned to care for my health naturally and be my own best advocate.

 Since that time, I have educated myself